Category: The Devil’s Playbook

 Seeking God in the Past

 Retreating to the past is a bit like reaching out to an old flame while on a painful emotional rebound.
-It might feel familiar and temporarily comforting, but it is a highly unhealthy basis for moving forward.
+It might feel familiar and temporarily comforting, but it is a highly unhealthy basis for moving forward!
 When we are feeling despondent, we often desperately try to recreate an old spiritual or professional experience.

 We see this same instinct in the Apostle Peter just after the trauma of the crucifixion.
-Before fully understanding his new commission, Peter immediately defaults to what he knows best and goes back to his old fishing boats (John 21:3, NIVUK).
+Before fully understanding his new commission, Peter immediately defaults to what he knows best and goes back to his old fishing boats (John 21:3).
 He sought the comfort of a previous career rather than stepping boldly into the risen Lord’s new plan.

 Her tragedy was an unwillingness to trust the brighter future lying in God’s direction.
 Elijah makes a similar error by retreating to the mountain of Moses, hoping to find God exactly where He used to be.
 Instead of looking backward, we must learn to listen closely for where He is moving right now.